Doc'n Roll's Fifth LDN Edition:

 Coming to the London festival and looking for a place to stay?

-Check Ace Hotel London Shoreditch and use DOCNROLL for 15% discount
+Check Ace Hotel London Shoreditch and use the code DOCNROLL for a rockin' 15% discount